-Welcome to the Island of Cyprus, where the sun, crystal clear blue waters, lash green nature, hospitable culture and love for good food will impress you.
-Cyprus is the third largest Island of the Mediterranean.
+Welcome to the Island of Cyprus, where the sun, crystal clear blue waters, lush green nature, hospitable culture and love for good food will impress you.
+Cyprus is the third-largest island of the Mediterranean.

-It still remains as the Island of love, birth place of Aphrodite, full of charming landscapes, dramatic coastlines; many still quite unspoiled.
+It remains as the Island of love, the birthplace of Aphrodite, full of charming landscapes, dramatic coastlines; many still quite unspoiled.
 An Island full of history with grassroots of archaeological sites and antiquities scattered around the Island, dating from the Stone Age through to the Roman Empire.

 The Island of unlimited fun is ready for you to explore and enjoy.
-We invite you to discover the beauty of this little paradise, travelling with confidence in our very capable hands.
+We invite you to discover the beauty of this little paradise, traveling with confidence in our very capable hands.

 We thought it would be interesting to write some of the traditions and customs that one may come across amongst the Cypriot people.

 Some of these are traditional only to Cyprus, but the majority stem from Greek culture, and have been adopted and sometimes adapted over the years by Cypriots.

 One of the first aspects of the Cyprus culture experienced by foreigners to Cyprus is the warm welcome.
 Cypriots are known worldwide for the genuine and sincere hospitality and friendliness.
 The words 'Kalosorisate' (Welcome!) and 'Kopiaste' (Come join us!) are frequently called to locals and foreigners alike.

 Unlike the Christian Easter, Orthodox Easter is the first Sunday after the full moon of the vernal equinox, so the date varies each year.
 Cyprus Easter 2013 is from Friday 3rd May (Good Friday) to Tuesday 7th May (Easter Tuesday), and in 2014 both Orthodox and Christian Easters will coincide on the same dates, Friday 18th April (Good Friday) to Tuesday 22nd April.